dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_solver_service.rst

 Solve the Problem by Sampling
 =============================

-As mentioned above, for this problem an Ocean's :doc:`dwave_networkx </docs_dnx/sdk_index>` function, `structural_imbalance()`, creates the appropriate BQM to represent the problem graph and returns a solution.
+As mentioned above, this example uses Ocean's :doc:`dwave_networkx </docs_dnx/sdk_index>` function, `structural_imbalance()`, to create the appropriate BQM to represent the problem graph and return a solution.
 It requires just the selection of a :term:`sampler`.

 D-Wave's quantum cloud service provides cloud-based hybrid solvers you can submit arbitrary BQMs to.
 These solvers, which implement state-of-the-art classical algorithms together